zasshuwu/duplicated_accelcamp/doc/How_to-Optimizer.md

 - `beta1`: exponential decay rate for `m`. `Recommended Value: 0.9`
 - `beta2`: exponential decay rate for `v`. `Recommended Value: 0.999`
 - `e`: epsilon `Default: 1e-8`
 - `return_array`: if `True`, the functions returns all the optimization steps. else it returns only the final value.

+##SGD_1D
+This class implements the SGD algorithm with one variable

+The `SGD_1D` class  has the following `.configs`:
+- `.configs['N']` contains the number of iterations the optimizer should do on one run. `Default: 1000`
+- `.configs['x0']` contains the starting point of the optimization. `Default: 0`
+- `.configs['grad_approx']` contains the quality of the approximation.
+The smaller it is the better the approximation. `Default:0.00001`

+This class implements the `Optimize(...)` function from `Optimizer`.
+Its parameters are:
+- `alpha`: the learning rate. `Recommended Value Range: 0.01 - 0.001`
+- `return_array`: if `True`, the functions returns all the optimization steps. else it returns only the final value.